3-ingredient whole wheat potato tortillas are easy to make, tasty fresh, and the perfect oil-free, vegan option for tacos and all your wrapping needs.

 Instructions

-- Peel and cube the potatoes.
-Add them to a pot and cover them with cold water.
-Bring the pot to a boil, lower the heat to simmer, and cover the pot.
-Cook the potatoes until they are tender when pierced with a fork.
+- To make the potatoes, peel and cut them into 1-inch cubes.
+Add them to a large pot and cover with water.
+Bring the water to boiling, then lower the heat to simmer.
+Cover and simmer the potatoes until they are very tender when pierced with a fork.
+About 20 minutes.

 Notes